This is a sponsored conversation written by me on behalf of PEOPLE®, StyleWatch®, InStyle®, and Sunset®. The opinions and text are all mine.

 3. Make peppermint tea.

 I love stimulating all my senses.
-Scented candles that match the changing seasons can really set a mood.
+Scented candles that match the changing seasons can really set a mood during my self care time.
 It can create calm and ambiance to allow you to set the mood for your me time.

 These scents help set the mood for me and just make me happy.
 It’s one of my favorite ways to end my day.